jchris/use-fireproof/docs/concept-guide/application-lifecycle.md

 ### PartyKit

-Fireproof deploys as its own party alongside your app, so it's super easy to connect the database alongside your real-time message bus.
+Fireproof deploys as its own party alongside your app, so it's super easy to connect the ledger alongside your real-time message bus.
 [Install the PartyKit connector here.](https://www.npmjs.com/package/@fireproof/partykit)

 ### IPFS